camball/Number-Theory-Tools/README.md

 # Number-Theory-Tools
 A small suite of calculators I wrote for my Discrete Math course in Summer 2020.

-Download the files into a single directory, run the make utility, and your executable will be built.
+Download the files into a single directory, run the make utility (`make`), and your executable will be built.